thenoursehorse/risb/docs/how-to/projectors.md

 This guide shows you how to project onto ineqvuialent correlated subspaces
 $\mathcal{C}_i$.
 There are two technical choices for projectors.
-Projecting onto subspaces in the same basis as the larger set of orbitals.
+Projecting onto subspaces with the same block matrix structure as the larger set of orbitals.
 Projecting onto subspaces with a different block matrix structure than the larger space, e.g., to enforce some local symmetry.

 :::{seealso}
 :class: dropdown